State-owned enterprises of the United States: List of partially or wholly federally owned enterprises

-Other types in the United States

 States and local governments

 There exists a second level of sovereign government in the United States which coexists with the federal government: the individual states of the United States.
 The vast majority of non-governmental corporations in the United States are chartered by the states of the United States.
 This includes most charitable corporations, non-profit corporations, and for-profit corporations.
 States also have the power to charter corporations that they own, control, or are responsible for the regulation and finance of.
 These include municipal corporations and state chartered and owned corporations.
 State government-chartered and -owned corporations are numerous and provide public services.
 Examples include North Dakota Mill and Elevator and South Dakota Public Broadcasting.
 Generally speaking, a statute passed by a state legislature specifically sets up a government-owned company in order to undertake a specific public purpose with public funds or public property.
 Lotteries in the United States are also run by government corporations, such as the Georgia Lottery Corporation and many others.